IT Support Levels Explained: From Tier 0 to Tier 4

 Structured IT support depends on clear ownership of work.
 Defining IT support levels allows teams to route requests based on complexity, assign them to the right expertise, and keep escalation predictable.

 A five-level support model formalizes that structure.
-It separates self-service, frontline support, technical resolution, specialized engineering, and third-party involvement into distinct tiers.
-Each level handles a specific type of issue and follows defined escalation rules, which help control workload and reduce delays.
+It separates self-service, frontline support, technical resolution, specialized engineering, and third-party involvement.
+Here’s the breakdown:

-If you're considering implementing the five IT support levels, keep reading to find out the specifics of each tier and set of best practices to pull this off.
+If you're considering implementing the five IT support tiers, keep reading to find out their specifics and discover best practices to pull this off.

 Let's get started!